chriszielinski/Sylvester/README.md

 Dependencies
 ============

-`Sylvester` depends on the following frameworks/libraries, so ensure they are also embedded in the _Embed Frameworks_ phase:
+`Sylvester`/`SylvesterXPC` depends on the following frameworks/libraries, so ensure they are also embedded in the _Embed Frameworks_ phase:

+ - `SylvesterCommon.framework`
  - `AtomicKit.framework`
  - `SourceKittenFramework.framework`
  - `SWXMLHash.framework`